 One of the biggest barriers to AI agent adoption in testing is the security and privacy implications of using Large Language Models (LLMs) and AI services.

-🔒 Critical Security Concerns
+Critical Security Concerns

-🏢 Enterprise Readiness Assessment
+Enterprise Readiness Assessment

-According to a 2024 survey by Deloitte, enterprise readiness for AI agent testing varies significantly:
+According to a 2024 survey by Deloitte, enterprise readiness for AI agent testing varies significantly: 15% are fully ready with security and infrastructure in place, 35% are partially ready with pilot programs, and 50% are not ready due to security concerns.

 5. Solutions and Mitigation Strategies